By Your Side Throughout the Claim Process

 At Leen, Chase, & Dufour, our professionals can help you determine if your disabled child is eligible for Social Security disability benefits, SSI benefits, or both.
 We can provide guidance throughout every step of the process, from completing the initial application to appealing any denials.

 Your claim may require a hearing before an Administrative Law Judge.
 During your SSD or SSI hearing, you will have the opportunity to tell your story and explain how your disability has affected your life.
 The person who is making the decision whether your claim will be approved or denied will have the chance to meet you and talk with you.

 When a hearing is scheduled in your claim, our representatives will meet with you beforehand to help you prepare for your hearing.
 You will know what to expect and you will be ready to provide the Judge with the essential information to prove your case.

-You may have a Social Security disability claim and a Workers’ Compensation Claim
+You May Have a Social Security Disability & Workers’ Compensation Claim

-Leen, Chase & Dufour can provide legal services for both your Workers’ Compensation claim and your Social Security disability claim.
-An injured employee can collect Social Security disability benefits and workers’ compensation at the same time.
-However, the total amount of these benefits combined cannot exceed 80 percent of your pre-disability average current earnings as determined by the Social Security Administration.
+Leen, Chase, & Dufour can provide legal services for both your Workers’ Compensation and Social Security disability claims.
+An injured employee can collect Social Security disability benefits and Workers’ Compensation at the same time.
+However, the total amount of these benefits combined cannot exceed 80% of your pre-disability average current earnings as determined by the Social Security Administration.

-If you are already receiving workers’ compensation, you may want to file your Social Security application as soon as possible if you have been or expect to be unable to work in a full time capacity for a period of twelve months or more.
+If you are already receiving workers’ compensation, you may want to file your Social Security application as soon as possible, if you have been or expect to be unable to work in a full-time capacity for a period of 12 months or more.
 There may be valuable benefits available to you that you are not currently receiving.